 Wallaby creek and O'Shannassy in Memoriam

-The tallest trees on mainland Australia were all mountain ash trees in the Water catchments of Wallaby Creek and O'Shannassy (see photo below).
+Following the 1939 bushfires, the tallest trees on mainland Australia were all mountain ash trees in the Water catchments of Wallaby Creek and O'Shannassy (see photo below).
 While these trees were over 300 years old, many of them still had living crowns and studies showed that they were still growing around 5-10cm per year.
 Following the Black Saturday bushfires in 2009, these places are now a sea of 5-10m tall regrowth growing under towering grey dead trunks 70 to 85m tall.